Gerg-L/nvim-flake/README.md

 Add/remove/update plugins via [npins](https://github.com/andir/npins)
-Example of adding a plugin: `npins add github nvim-treesitter nvim-treesitter-context --branch main` Example of updated all plugins: `npins --directory . update --full`
+Example of adding a plugin: `npins add github nvim-treesitter nvim-treesitter-context --branch main` Example of updated all plugins: `npins update --full`

 All lua configuration is done in the /gerg directory and added to plugins